 Helping women to improve their English language skills can enable them to access better employment opportunities.

 For example, in GVI’s women’s economic empowerment project in Cambodia, you can get involved in providing English lessons to students.
 In doing so, you can support them to continue to higher education or to gain more skilled employment in the future.

 Assisting with women’s English language skills is one of the many ways we can support women in empowering themselves.

-Join one of GVI’s international volunteer projects to support the self-empowerment of women.
+Join one of GVI’s international volunteer projects to support the self-empowerment of women around the world.